nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 }
 ```

-Step 11: Retrieve the desired RefSeq sequences from NCBI and save it to a fasta file.
+Step 11: Retrieve the desired RefSeq sequences from NCBI and save them to a fasta file.

 ```R
 ref_seq_sequence <- function(db_type, id, file_name) {